 (Figure 4: Sourced from CapitalIQ)

-From Figure 4, it shows assigning a P/E ratio of between 12x to 15x is not outrageous.
+Figure 4 shows assigning a P/E ratio of between 12x to 15x is not outrageous.
 It is in line with BWL’s comparables.

 It is up to the management of BWL to offer a low price, a fair price, or a good price to us.

-Based on past records, the SGX listed companies who went privatised did not have an excellent track record of offering a good exit price for shareholders.
-No company name would be mentioned here, but it is possible to search.
+Based on past records, the SGX listed companies who privatised did not have an excellent track record of offering a good exit price.

 Furthermore, BWL’s management understands that some shareholders are desperate for an exit, and they might offer up their shares regardless of the offer price.